-Nature Net is a not-for-profit environmental learning network comprised of nineteen area nature centers, museums, gardens, and parks offering experiential, place-based environmental education to the schoolchildren, teachers, and families of south central Wisconsin.
+Nature Net is a not-for-profit environmental learning network comprised of area nature centers, museums, gardens, and parks offering experiential, place-based environmental education to the schoolchildren, teachers, and families of south central Wisconsin.
 Nature Net was founded in 1995 by the Aldo Leopold Nature Center in an effort to increase access to free and low-cost environmental education resources and to promote collaboration and educational excellence in nature education throughout the region and beyond.

 Who We Are

 Nature Net member sites, offer experiential, place-based environmental education to the schoolchildren, teachers, and families of south central Wisconsin.
+Nature Net is operated and staffed by the Aldo Leopold Nature Center and is thus overseen by the Nature Center’s board of directors (see Contact Us for current staff information).

 What We Do